renspringlea/ryba.ren/books.md

 > Verdict: B, maybe B+.
 Good fun.
 Excellent writing.
 The relationship dynamic is a bit difficult to understand / zero to sixty.
 More smut than I expected.
 The vegan content is fun!
 The lobster analogy was quite regrettable.
 "I'm a 27-year old woman but his tone alone makes me feel like a kid."
 "The things I want are smaller than that."

 ## Politics and history
+- The Dangerous Life and Ideas of Diogenes the Cynic
+> So good!
+Short but rigorous and enjoyable.
+"The big thiefs are leading away the little one."
+And on whether the gods exist: "I do not know, only that they ought to exist."
+Covers Cynicism and life in the ancient world in general.
+It's refreshing to read an ancient thinker place animals (dogs especially!) above humans on a hierarchy!
+The book definitely takes advantage of how thin the sources are to give more detail than is probably necessary about the chronology of the barrel as an invention/money laundering practices/etc etc (I dig it though).
+There are a few interesting tidbits on gender assignment.
 - Tides of History's Season 4: Prehistory, eps 1 - 49 (Patrick Wyman)
 > Verdict: A/A+, depending on episode.
 Extremely high-quality and very rigorous - the author shares many of my core views on doing science and interpreting evidence.
 My absolute favourites were the episode on Ötzi and the episode on the Yamnaya Culture.
 The tattoo episode was cool too.
 Skipped a few eps that didn't interest me (especially post-agriculture).
 - Paul: A Very Short Introduction (EP Sanders)